phpearth/docs/oop/intro.md

 defined inside a class) and properties (variables defined in class as descriptions of that class).

-We can imagine our universe made of different objects like sun, earth, moon etc.
-Similarly we can imagine our car made of different objects like wheel, steering, gear etc. Same way there are OOP concepts which assume everything as an object and implement a software using different objects.

 PHP has always been object oriented programming language.
 PHP 5 introduced a full object model.
 Over the version updates it got to an almost fully object oriented language.
 Many still consider PHP object-oriented capabilities not fully